huginn/huginn/README.md

 We assume your deployment will run over SSL.
 This is a very good idea!
 However, if you wish to turn this off, you'll probably need to edit `config/initializers/devise.rb` and modify the line containing `config.rememberable_options = { :secure => true }`.
 You will also need to edit `config/environments/production.rb` and modify the value of `config.force_ssl`.

+#### Using Email Agent with Gmail and 2-Step-Verification

+If you'd like to use the Email Agent with Gmail but your account has 2-Step-Verification enabled, you'll need to [create an App Password](https://support.google.com/accounts/answer/185833) and set SMTP_PASSWORD to the generated value.

 ## License

 Huginn is provided under the MIT License.